d11n/openapi-server/node/packages/core/README.md

-# OpenAPI Server Core
+# OpenAPI Server Node Core

-Not very useful on its own.
+Not particularly useful on its own.
 You probably want:

 ```
 npm add @openapi-server/express